DONGLINGYUN/USL-CrossModaity-Peron/README.md

 `<2. sh run_test_regdb.sh for RegDB>`

 # Notice
 When we use the RegDB dataset for training or testing, we need to switch to a different branch network when query is visible or infrared.
 The Settings on Gallary are similar.
-We have some trained models available on Baidu  disk。
+We have some trained models available on ！[Badi du disk](https://pan.baidu.com/s/12_Kudw-4WveWr7XjpuUNkA )。code：REID